peredaniel/MathExpression/README.md

 Although the current implementation does provide what we need, there are several ideas in our minds that we are willing to implement when time allows it.
 In particular:
 * Add a `priority` property to operators (public, non-modifiable) and transformations (modifiable), so that they are executed in the order that we really need.
 * Add some additional mathematical operators, such as `^` (for exponentiation), and maybe some functions such as trigonometric functions.
-* Add a simple example app with a text field and a couple of labels to input a mathematical expression and compute the value or return the error in case the expression is non-valid.
 * Add support for [Swift Package Manager](https://swift.org/package-manager/).

 ## Similar frameworks